+N.B.
 The procedures described in this article are specifically for Windows 7.
-They may, however, also work for other systems.
+They should, however, also work for Windows 10 and other systems.

 Fix a Workgroup Computer Asking for Password

 To fix a computer on a workgroup that has suddenly begun asking for a password

 follow these steps: